Yt8md/BLENDED_LEARNING_Implementation-of-Decision-Tree-Model-for-Tumor-Classification/README.md

 ## Result:
 Thus, the Decision Tree model was successfully implemented to classify tumors as benign or malignant, and the model’s performance was evaluated.

-## Result:
-Thus, the Decision Tree model was successfully implemented to classify tumors as benign or malignant, and the model’s performance was evaluated.